MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 - Set up a Notification Contact email address to ensure notifications are sent to an appropriate group mailbox.

-- An organization can have a variety of structures, including functional, divisional, geographic, matrix, or team structures.
+- An organization can have various structures, including functional, divisional, geographic, matrix, or team structures.
 Using departments and accounts to map your organization's structure to your enrollment hierarchy can help with separating billing.

 - Use [Azure Cost Management](/azure/cost-management-billing/cost-management-billing-overview) reports and views, which can use Azure metadata (for example, tags and location) to explore and analyze your organization's costs.